Shared Strategy for Advancing Recreation in Nova Scotia

 To Increase inclusion and access to recreation for populations that face constraints to participation.

 To help people connect to nature through recreation.

 To ensure the provision of supportive physical and social environments that encourage participation in recreation and build strong, caring communities.

 To ensure the continued growth and sustainability of the recreation field.

-An Implementation Team has been formed to develop an action plan in moving provincial initiatives forward.
+The Shared Strategy Working Group has been formed to develop and support an action plan in moving provincial initiatives forward.
+Members include: